 - Preheat oven to 350ºF.

-- In a food processor finely crush 24 of the oreo cookies.
+- In a food processor finely crush 36 Oreo cookies.

 - Bake crust for 15 minutes.
 Transfer to a cooling rack and cool for at least 30 minutes.